OgunseOla/Practice-Notebooks/README.md

 # Practice-Notebooks
-Set of Practice Notebooks for Machine Learning
+Practice Notebooks for Machine Learning and Data Science Projects